Dog Agility training in Torbay (UK).....

 Our main location is in Marldon, near Paignton.
 If you click on 'Our Main Location' near the top of our main page, you'll find a map and more details about it.

-Current Availability (as of 3 November 2022)
+Current Availability (as of 30 October 2024)

 1-2-1s

-Agility (for experienced people)
+Novice classes and above (for experienced people)

 What happens if you haven't got anything to offer me at the moment?

-We have courses finishing and people moving around all the time, so slots do become available quite regularly.
-Even if we don't have anything at the moment, we may in a few weeks' time.
 It can sometimes take a while before we have a suitable slot to offer you, though, especially if your availability is very limited - but it's rare we can't find you something eventually!

 What do I need to do to get a place in a class?